robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

 ### Best and Worst State Housing Markets

 How did home prices change on the state-level?
-Let's the best and worst states by sorting price ratio and extract the states with best and worst performing home markets.
+Let's the best and worst states by sorting the price ratio and extract the states with the best and worst-performing home markets.

 * Best: New Mexico
 * Worst: Nevada